🔰 Introduction to Robo-Advisors

 (2) Schwab Intelligent Portfolios (Alexa=1,130)

-Schwab Intelligent Portfolios is another online Robo Advisor that suggests ETF portfolios.
-Deposit and lending products are offered via the Charles Schwab Bank, Member FDIC.
-Schwab builds your ETF portfolio with up to 20 different asset classes.
-These are some key points of Schwab's robo advisor services:
+Schwab Intelligent Portfolios is another online robo-advisor that recommends ETF-based portfolios.
+Deposit and lending products are provided through Charles Schwab Bank, Member FDIC.
+Schwab constructs your ETF portfolio using up to 20 different asset classes.
+Here are some key points of Schwab's robo-advisor services:

 -